AlexVallmitjana/GSLab/README.md

 GSLab
 ```
 Once the path has been saved in MATLAB, simply type GSLab in the command window to run the program in subsequent sessions.

+A [user manual pdf file](GSLab_Manual.pdf) is inculded in the main direcotriy.

 ## Citing

-Manuscript is in revision, temporary citation can be done using [Figshare DOI](https://doi.org/10.6084/m9.figshare.27921966):
+Manuscript is currently under revision.
+In the meantime, a temporary citation can be made using [Figshare DOI](https://doi.org/10.6084/m9.figshare.27921966):
 ```
 Vallmitjana, Alexander (2024).
 GSLab : Open-Source Platform for Advanced Phasor Analysis in Fluorescence Microscopy.
 Figshare.
 Software. https://doi.org/10.6084/m9.figshare.27921966
 ```